-32 RISK MANAGEMENT FRAMEWORK (CONTINUED)
+33 RISK MANAGEMENT FRAMEWORK (CONTINUED)

-- (a) Risk Management Framework (continued) - Clear Understanding of Risk Management Ownership Proactive risk ownership is important for effective management of risk.
-This promotes a risk awareness culture throughout the Company.
-The respective departments are collectively responsible for identifying, managing and reporting risks.
-The business units manage certain defined risks supported by the services provided by the functional units, including the risk management function. - 3.
-Institutionalisation of a Risk-focused Organisation In addition to risk ownership, a risk-focused culture is promoted throughout the Company through strengthening of the central risk management functions and continuous reinforcement of a risk and control environment within the Company. - 4.
-Alignment of Risk Management to Business Strategies The Enterprise Risk Management Framework serves to align the Company's business strategy to risk strategy, and vice-versa.
+(a) Risk Management Framework (continued)

+The Risk Management Framework contains five fundamental principles that drive the philosophy of risk management in the Group.
+They are: (continued)

+4. Alignment of Risk Management to Business Strategies

+Adopting the Group Risk Management Framework serves to align the Company's business strategy to risk strategy, and vice-versa.
 This is articulated through the risk appetite setting and the Company's annual business and financial budgetary plan, which is facilitated by the integration of risk measures in capital management.